urosaria/urosaria/README.md

 <h1> Hi, I'm Ria 👋 </h1>

 Welcome to my page.
-I'm a full-stack developer from Korea, but currently living in Australia.
+I'm a full-stack developer living in Australia.

 <!--
 **urosaria/urosaria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.